 - Embrace the dynamic nature of creativity and thus commit to a lifetime of continuous learning.

 As professor of graphic design and advertising, my main role is to deliver the knowledge needed in every stage of the creative process: research, analysis, ideation, conception, experimentation, execution, production and presentation;

 However, with ever-changing disciplines such as ours, the challenge becomes how to help students learn to keep learning, as the rules of the game evolve and current knowledge quickly becomes dated.

-Through teaching, I prepare the students to:
+Through my teaching, I prepare the students to: